-7. How to approach reporting on ESG
+10. How to approach reporting on ESG

-Consider which framework of those available is most appropriate for your business and operations
+Consider which framework of those available is most appropriate for yourbusiness and operationsChoose an appropriate framework

 Issuers should define their business and reporting boundaries, taking into consideration the nature of their business, the geographical span of operations, subsidiaries, joint ventures and supply chain.